rfjkullberg/Microbiota_cytokine_production/README.md

   facet_grid(.~stimulation, scales = "free", switch = "both")+
   theme_bw()
 ```
-The same code was used to compare the other cytokines (IL-1β, IL-6, IL-10, IFNγ, IL-27, IL-8, MPO, Proteinase 3, and Lipocalin-2/NGAL), and the patients one month following hospitalization.
+The same code was used to compare the other cytokines and degranulation products (IL-1β, IL-6, IL-10, IFNγ, IL-27, IL-8, MPO, Proteinase 3, and Lipocalin-2/NGAL), and the patients one month following hospitalization.